 In some sectors, we monitor and report on compliance with regulatory frameworks established by the Victorian government.
 In local government, we report on compliance with the rate capping framework (including the annual rate cap).
-For the Port of Melbourne, we monitor and report on compliance with the port pricing order and rent negotiation protocols.
+For the Port of Melbourne, we monitor and report on compliance with the port pricing order and the exercise of power in processes for rent negotiations and reviews.